Business Administration Degree

 Enroll in our MBA program without the cost and hassle of admissions tests and with a Yeshiva Degree.
 Our admissions team is here to help you apply and enroll so you can get started quickly on the education you want.

-MBA in Business Administration -- CORE (27 credit hours) + Concentration (9-12 credit hours)
+CORE (27 credit hours) + Concentration (9-12 credit hours)

 Bellevue University’s MBA is a 36-39 credit hour graduate program available online.
-(6 credits in transfer for post bachelor’s Judaic education)
+(6 credits in transfer for post-bachelor’s Judaic education)

 The MBA is aimed at individuals from a wide range of academic backgrounds who are interested in running a business, a particular area of business, or growing their own businesses.
 The average MBA student is in his or her middle to late 20’s, with at least two years of work-related experience.
 Older students who would like to change or jump-start their careers or pursue an entrepreneurial path are also attractive candidates.